cameronshemilt/ios-app-website/README.md

 ### Coolify

-Enable the checkmark for _Is this a static site_ and set `/dist` as the _Publish Directory_.
+Enable the checkmark for _'Is this a static site'_ and set `/dist` as the _Publish Directory_.
 Then double check that the port has been changed to `80` (This should have happened automatically).

 ## Examples